semaphoreci/semaphore/docs/docs/using-semaphore/pipelines.md

 ### Epilogue {#epilogue}

 Commands in the *epilogue* run at the end of the jobs in all blocks.
-Semaphore will append these commands to every job contained in the pipeline.
+Semaphore appends these commands to every job contained in the pipeline.
 This works like the [block epilogue](./jobs#epilogue) but for all blocks in the pipeline.

 <Tabs groupId="editor-yaml">
 <TabItem value="editor" label="Editor">